MirrorNetworking/MirrorDocs/manual/components/network-transform/snapshot-interpolation.md

 When developing the new `NetworkTransform` component, we've had two goals:

 * **Make it stable**: We needed something that can be used by thousands of projects without _any_ surprises.
-Major hits already use Mirror and production, so we needed to be extremely careful to get this right.
+Major hits already use Mirror in production, so we needed to be extremely careful to get this right.
 * **Make it reusable**: NetworkTransform is one of many components that need Snapshot Interpolation.
 Someone might need it for 3D / 2D Rigidbodies, Character Controllers and more.
 The algorithm however is always the same.

 In order to achieve both goals, we decided to split the **Snapshot Interpolation** algorithm into a standalone class that can be used by anyone.
 It's raw C#, completely independent from Mirror & Unity.
 You can use it in Mirror, or in standalone servers or in different game engines.